Why Inference in Large Models Becomes Decomposable After Training: Inference-System Reorganization

-Figure~\ref{fig:inference-restructuring} illustrates the fundamental principle of inference system restructuring.
-Panel (a) depicts the original inference system before restructuring, while panel (b) shows an equivalent reorganized representation that preserves the functional behavior of the original operator.
-The entire restructuring process consists of three structural stages.
+Figure~\ref{fig:inference-restructuring} illustrates the basic principle of inference-system structural reorganization.
+Panel (a) shows the original inference system before reorganization, while panel (b) shows an equivalent reorganized representation obtained without changing the functionality of the system.
+The entire reorganization process consists of three structural stages.

-\paragraph{(I) Input Decomposition Stage}
+\paragraph{ (I) Input decomposition stage. }

 The original input vector $X_{\mathrm{Input}}$ is first mapped to an intermediate representation $X$ by reordering its component positions through the permutation $P$ in (\ref{PWPT}) or the permutation $Q$ in (\ref{EQ:FNN-1}); subsequently, a family of projections